alejo4373/backend-development-bootcamp/session_2.md

 const getById = async (id) => {
   try {
     let business = await db.one('SELECT * from businesses WHERE id = $1', [id])
-    return business            // $1 will be the fist element of this list⤴
+    return business          // $1 refers to the fist element of this list⤴
   } catch (err) {
     throw (err)
   }